° 19.05.1901 Antwerpen - † 20.08.1984 Oostende

 It has become a substantial work, being two heavy A4-format books.

-With thanks to daughter Luke Mortelmans, for the necessary illustrations and explanations.
+With special thanks to his daughter Luke Mortelmans, for the necessary illustrations and explanations.